finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **get_shared_workspace**
 > Workspace get_shared_workspace(workspace_name, as_at=as_at)

-[EARLY ACCESS] GetSharedWorkspace: Get a shared workspace.
+[EXPERIMENTAL] GetSharedWorkspace: Get a shared workspace.

 Get a shared workspace.